Virtual-Labs/molecular-absorption-spectroscopy-responsive-lab/README.md

 # molecular-absorption-spectroscopy-responsive-lab
-This repository contains the "Flash to Javascript Converion" sources for the simulations of Molecular Absorption Spectroscopy Lab.
+This repository contains the "Flash to Javascript Converion" sources for the Molecular Absorption Spectroscopy Lab.